zengenti/contensis-react-base/README.md

 Everything you need to get started with React and Contensis.

-Handles routing with Contensis Site View and component rendering based on a loaded Content Type entry in Contensis, Redux application store creation and all the major application dependencies to get going, with server side rendering and an Express web server.
+Handles web app routing with Contensis Site View and component rendering based on a loaded Content Type entry in Contensis, Redux application store creation and all the major application dependencies to get going, with server side rendering and an Express web server.

 ## Key scripts :vertical_traffic_light: :page_with_curl: